the sacred beads Thai amulets on offer in our online shop.

 to give as protection to devotee.

-The same word "Look Nimit" is also used to describe the big stone balls
+The same word "Look Nimit" is also used to describe the big

 that are buried around temple grounds as blessing and protection.